ncsu-decifr/tbas-tutorial/tutorial3.md

 24. A new tab will open showing the selected options for the placement (ensure pop-ups are enabled.
 If not, enable them and then try again).
 From the pull-down window select **ITS** and then hit **submit**.
 ![](images/tbas-tutorial3/Tutorial3.24.png)

-25. The run will terminate quickly with the following error “Newick tree submitted is not bifurcating.
-Must select constraint tree with multifurcating”.
-This sometimes happens with trees that you download from TreeBase because they are 70% majority-rule bootstrap consensus trees and have multifurcations.
-EPA with likelihood weights can only use bifurcating trees so if you have a multifurcating tree with polytomies use the backbone constraint placement method described in next step.
+25. The run will terminate quickly with the following error **"Newick tree submitted is not bifurcating.
+Must select constraint tree with multifurcating"**.
+This sometimes happens with trees that you download from TreeBase because they are 70% majority-rule bootstrap consensus trees and have multifurcations. **EPA with likelihood weights** can only use bifurcating trees so if you have a **multifurcating tree with polytomies** use the backbone constraint placement method described in next step.
 ![](images/tbas-tutorial3/Tutorial3.25.png)

-26. Return to the RAxML options and select Backbone constraint tree with bootstraps and Multifurcating reference tree with polytomies (see arrows).
-Then hit Submit.
+26. Return to the RAxML options and select **Backbone constraint tree with bootstraps** and **Multifurcating reference tree with polytomies** (see arrows).
+Then hit **Submit**.
 ![](images/tbas-tutorial3/Tutorial3.26.png)

-27. Select the ITS partition from the pull-down and click submit.
+27. Select the ITS partition from the pull-down and click **submit**.
 ![](images/tbas-tutorial3/Tutorial3.27.png)

 28. The run takes about 10 min to complete.
 ![](images/tbas-tutorial3/Tutorial3.28.png)

 29. Here is the summary of the output files after the run is done.
-If you download the cifr phyloXML file (see arrow) it is possible to continue placing more unknowns by using this phyloXML as a starting tree in step 21.
-Click on View tree.
+If you download the **cifr phyloXML** file (see arrow) it is possible to continue placing more unknowns by using this phyloXML as a starting tree in step 21.
+Click on **View tree**.
 ![](images/tbas-tutorial3/Tutorial3.29.png)

 30. Here is the tree with the following options selected.
-Magnification is set at Zoom=0.6260, Font size +6, Font size adjust bootstrap +6, Colorize leaves by Species, and set branch Width to 2.
-The branch lengths are drawn to scale, and Bootstrap values box is checked.
+Magnification is set at **Zoom**=0.6260, **Font size** +6, **Font size adjust bootstrap** +6, **Colorize leaves** by Species, and set branch **Width** to 2.
+The **branch lengths** are drawn to scale, and **Bootstrap values** box is checked.
 The legend is displayed in the dashboard window on the right.
 Note all of the sequences belong to a single OTU and a single representative sequence (411) from that OTU is displayed in the tree.
 ![](images/tbas-tutorial3/Tutorial3.30.png)